PrabeenGautam/vidly/README.md

 # Learning React Basic Components

 Its fine.
-It seems easy but seems more complicated.
+It seems easy but more complicated.